apache/aurora/docs/contributing.md

 Merging Your Own Review (Committers)
 ------------------------------------
-Once you have shipits from the right committers, merge your changes in a single squash commit and mark the review as submitted.
-The typical workflow is
+Once you have shipits from the right committers, merge your changes in a single commit and mark the review as submitted.
+The typical workflow is:

     git checkout master
     git pull origin master
-    git merge --squash my_feature_branch
+    ./rbt patch -c <RB_ID>  # Verify the automatically-generated commit message looks sane,
-    git commit
+                            # editing if necessary.
     git show master         # Verify everything looks sane git push origin master
     ./rbt close <RB_ID>

-    git branch -d my_feature_branch
+Note that even if you're developing using feature branches you will not use `git merge` - each commit will be an atomic change accompanied by a ReviewBoard entry.

 Merging Someone Else's Review
 -----------------------------